erento/terraform-google-glusterfs/README.md

 - configurable subnet masks
 - configurable disk sizes and types
 - configure which network tags will be allowed to access
+- option to specify user and/or group ownership for the volumes

 ## 2. Usage: